kleinfreund/dotfiles/home/ubuntu-tips.md

 read-only with the 'ro' mount option.
 ```

-The `ntfsfix` command can be used to make it mountable.
+The `ntfsfix` command can be used to make it mountable if Windows is not in fact hibernated.

 sudo ntfsfix /dev/sda4

+Alternative, the hibernation file can be deleted:

+sudo mount -t "ntfs" -o remove_hiberfile "/dev/sda4" "/media/phil/Boot"

 ## Keybindings